vmj/genmac/README.rst

 Requirements
 ============

-GNU make and GNU C libraries on Linux.
-No attempt has been made towards portability.
-Take this as a challenge.
+At runtime, GNU C libraries on Linux.

+To compile, GNU Make, AsciiDoc, xmlto, and Docutils is required.
+On Debian based systems, you can install asciidoc, xmlto, and python-docutils packages.
+On Slackware, linuxdoc-tools contains the asciidoc and xmlto tools, and docutils is available from SlackBuilds.org.

 Installation